 The bill is not an end-all-be-all, however.
 California, as with every state, is still at the mercy of federal law.
 If the plaintiff’s immigration status is vital for compliance with federal law, and if the defense can show definitive evidence of this, then it may be inquired about and possibly admitted in court.

 If you believe something as trivial as immigration status has held you back from pursuing a civil suit against an employer, we want to help.
-Call our California employment lawyer today at (310) 986-2792 to stand on the correct side of justice.
+Call our Los Angeles employment lawyer today to stand on the correct side of justice.